-I said last week that the resurrection appearances are stories about recognition... recognition, that is, 'knowing again' who God is, what God is like, and who we are as God's beloved.
+The resurrection appearances are stories of recognition.
+Recognition, means: 'Knowing again'... knowing again who God is, what God is like, what God does, and who we are as God's beloved.
 That is especially true in John, because in all four resurrection appearances Mary Magdalene and the disciples at first don't know who the risen Jesus is.
 They don't recognize him.
 Mary presumes at first that Jesus is the gardener.
-Thomas doesn't see until he places his hand in the wounded body of Jesus.
+Thomas doesn't 'see' until he places his hand in the wounded body of Jesus.
 The same is true in Luke.
-In both resurrection appearances the disciples don't recognize Jesus until they see his wounded hands and feet; or at the sharing of a meal.
+In both resurrection appearances the disciples don't recognize Jesus until they see his wounded hands; or at the sharing of a meal.
+Recognition.
 So why this coy mystery?
 Why this delayed recognition?
-That is because, the life of faith for the ancients was no different then as it is for us now.
-It is a mystery, and at the heart of the mystery, at the close encounter with God, is the reality of resurrection life.
-Though a mystery to be sure, resurrection life is the truth of who we are, who God is, what life is all about; and it manifests in infinite ways and it always comes to us as if for the first time.
+That is because, the life of faith for the ancients was no different than it is for us now.
+It is a mystery, then and now, a mystery that requires remembering; remembering the deep knowledge locked in our souls.
+We have always known the mystery deep within our collective consciousness; we simply need reminding.
+Resurrection life is the truth of who we are, who God is, what life is all about; the way the world is put together; and it manifests in infinite ways and it always comes to us as if for the first time, as something "new."
+Yes! we say, at its arrival.
 The Myth (that is with a capital M) of the resurrection of Christ is the truth recognized: that life will forever reinvent itself; that possibility is always before us; that new life is irrepressible; that Love is stronger than death, and it endures and it persists.
-We just have to be watchful for it, and we have to practice it.
+We have known this for millennia.
+But we have to be watchful for it, and we have to practice it.
 In short, to know God, to know resurrection life, is to pay attention to and practice resurrection.